Collateral Consequences of a NC Criminal Conviction

 If you are a non-citizen, being convicted of a crime can cause problems with your immigration status.
 You could face deportation even if you are a legal resident, and the conviction is for a minor or non-violent offense.

 Are You Worried About an NC Criminal Conviction?

 The consequences of a criminal conviction extend far beyond jail time and fines.
 If you’ve been charged with an offense, don’t assume that it will just work itself out – you need to actively fight the charges in order to protect your rights and your future.
-The Charlotte criminal defense lawyers at Randall & Stump, PLLC can help you get a fair result.
+The Charlotte criminal defense lawyers at Randall & Stump, Criminal Defense Attorneys can help you get a fair result.